 Skip to main content

-Use Managed Topics when you need precise control over what the agent says, or when the answer should trigger an action (SMS, handoff, function call).
+Use Managed Topics when you need precise control over what the agent says, or when the answer should trigger an action (SMS, handoff, tool call).
 Use Connected Knowledge instead when you want to expose large volumes of external content (help articles, PDFs, FAQs) without curating individual topics.

 If you need to add custom logic to your topics – such as API calls, data lookups, or conditional behavior – see the Tools section under Build in the sidebar.